Q. What is the process to sign up to Dittons Velo?

 Q. I want to join a club with a weekly time trial or to help me get my racing licence

 A. Then Dittons Velo is not the right club for you.
 Racing against the clock will never really be the spirit of what attracts people to the club.
-That’s not to say we don’t occasionally try to beat our own Strava times up Box Hill.
+That’s not to say we don’t occasionally try to beat our own club Strava segment times.
 All in the name of fun though.

 Q. Can I ride with Dittons Velo as well as other clubs?